You might have noticed that not all cannabis strains smell the same. Pine, berry, mint… There are more than a few distinctive fragrances in cannabis.

 Limonene is the second most abundant terpene in cannabis, but not all strains necessarily have it.

 As the name itself says, limonene produces a citrusy smell that resembles lemons, which is no surprise as all citrus fruits contain large amounts of this compound.
 Limonene is used in cosmetics and also in cleaning products.

-When it comes its therapeutic purposes, limonene is a mood-booster and a stress-crusher.
-Researchers also found it to have anti-fungal and antibacterial properties, with one research even announcing that limonene may play a role in reducing tumor size.
+When it comes to its therapeutic purposes, limonene is a mood-booster and a stress-crusher.
+Researchers also found it to have anti-fungal and antibacterial properties, with one study even announcing that limonene may play a role in reducing tumor size.
 (5)

 Getting a hold of this terpene is easy — strains that have “lemon” or “sour” in their name are usually rich in limonene.

 If you’ve ever wondered what makes cannabis smell the way it does, myrcene and linalool are to blame.
 With its spicy and floral notes, this terpene is one of the most abundant in the majority of strains out there and, together with myrcene produces that pungent and spicy scent.

 Linalool can also be found in lavender, mint, cinnamon, and coriander.
 What’s interesting is that just like those aromatic herbs, linalool also produces sedation and relaxation.

 Patients suffering from arthritis, depression, seizures, insomnia and even cancer, have all found relief with this amazing terpene.

 Some well-known linalool strains are Amnesia Haze, Special Kush, Lavender, LA Confidential, and OG Shark.